ItsAKanifee/Muse_BrainReader_Game_Controller/README.md

 # Muse_BrainReader
 This is a project in which I attempted to have a Muse Brain Scanner Communicate with my computer to become a working video game controller.
+The idea behind this was to make a way for people without full use of their hands to still be able to play video games.

-Has many issues, but the was able to have the headset communicate with my computer and send a somewhat interperable EEG signal.
+The project has several issues, but I was able to have the headset communicate with my computer and send a somewhat interperable EEG signal.
 I atttempted making three working games: Flappy Bird, Pong, and Tower Stacker (there are some other games that I could not get done).
 I used joke names in a futile attempt to be funny.

+The Signal Reader is stored in the Muse Folder.
+The code basically allows for the Muse Brain scanner to be treated as an object that can be utilized by the game code.
+By initializing the object, it allows for the Python code to recognize the Brain Scanner, and start reading signals.
+The analyze signal works at every 0.1 seconds, and gives a reading of the EEG signal in 4 points, each outputing a diferent Brain Signal (Alpha, Beta, Theta, Delta).